TheBitFossil/DeepestDungeon/README.md

 * Fast paced
 * Melee Action
-* As Viking-Warrior
+* A Viking-Warrior
 * With a rewarding Loot System
-* and Intuitive Controls
+* Intuitive Controls

 # My Role